SIMPSON, William

 SIMPSON, William.
 Glasgow 28.10.1823 — London 17.8.1899.
 British (Scottish) Artist.
-Of modest origin, became famous as newspaper illustrator.
-He illustrated Crimean war and travelled in 1859-62 in India preparing sketches (like Daniell).
+Of modest origin, with abusive and alcoholic father, from 1834 living with his grandmother in Perth.
+After a few years in school he became apprentice in a lithographic firm in Glasgow, eventually became famous as newspaper illustrator.
+He first illustrated Crimean war and travelled in 1859-62 in India preparing sketches (like Daniell).
 Also visited Ladakh.
 The book project was a failure and the publisher went bankrupt.
-Further travels in Russia and 1868 in Ethiopia, soon illustrating the Franco-Prussian war, then 1872 in China and 1873 in the U.S.A.
+From 1866 worked for The Illustrated London News.
+Now further travels in Russia and 1868 in Ethiopia with the British expedition, soon illustrating the Franco-Prussian war, then 1872-73 in Egypt, China, Japan and the U.S.A.
 Again in India with the Prince of Wales in 1877.
-In 1878-79 in Afghanistan.
+In 1878-79 in Afghanistan, again in 1884, both times with British army, then further travels.
 Married Maria Eliza Burt, one daughter.

 Publications: India Ancient and Modern: A series of illustrations of the country and the people of India and adjacent territories.
 50 col. pl. with text(100 p.) by J. Kaye.
 L. 1867.